gochain/docs/public-network/signers/README.md

 If a node cannot keep up with these requirements, they may be immediately voted out.

 If a signer must be removed for other reasons, such as a more reputable company coming online, there will be 60 day notice before being voted out.
 Signers must also give 60 days before voluntarily leaving.

+## Node Signer Company Requirements

+* 10+ people as full time employees.
+* 1MM+ in yearly revenue.
+* Actively building, researching, or contributing to blockchain and education in the broader marketplace.
+* Stated and implemented purpose and use for GO collected from signing on GoChain’s mainnet.
+* Designated representative to oversee the correct implementation, and operation of the signing node, as well as any general contributions to GoChain as a business previously agreed to by either party, or any concerns that arise at the time of engagement and thenceforth.

+## Potential Disqualifications for Removal from Network

+* Generally malicious and/or illicit business activity.
+* Disparaging remarks or presentations of GoChain, blockchain (or crypto currency in general) to the general marketplace, GoChain clients, business partners, or competitive businesses, and protocols.
+* Actively encouraging companies to build on a different blockchain protocol or to use a different blockchain consultant.
+* A lack of consistent and transparent communication with the GoChain team regarding company mission, benchmarks, and direction.